DaftLimmy-zz/TwitchPopups/README.md

 ## DOWNLOAD

-The latest TwitchPopups version can be found [as a zip archive here](https://github.com/DaftLimmy/TwitchPopups/archive/master.zip)
+The latest version of TwitchPopups can be found [as a zip archive here](https://github.com/DaftLimmy/TwitchPopups/archive/master.zip)

 ## INSTRUCTIONS